 Less Common Settings

-This setting is common between the Line, Arrow, Ellipse, and Rectangle annotations.
-There are five options for the Line and Arrow annotations and six for the Ellipse and Rectangle annotations that are a variation of dotted and dashed lines.
+This setting is common between the Line and Ellipse annotations.
+There are five options for the Line annotation and six for the Ellipse annotation that are a variation of dotted and dashed lines.

 Line Start and Line End: